adrynalean/ThreadIt/README.md

 2. **Login and Home Page**:
    - After logging in, you will be directed to the home page where you can follow other users through the "More People to Follow" section.

-3. **Subgreddit Creation**:
+3. **Subthreadit Creation**:
-   - Create a new subgreddit with moderator privileges.
+   - Create a new subthreadit with moderator privileges.

-4. **Join Subgreddit**:
+4. **Join Subthreadit**:
-   - Request to join other subgreddits.
+   - Request to join other subthreadits.
 Upon acceptance, you can view posts, reports, user lists, stats, and requests.
 You can also create posts, upvote, downvote, and comment.

-5. **Leave Subgreddit**:
+5. **Leave Subthreadit**:
-   - You can leave a subgreddit at any time.
+   - You can leave a subthreadit at any time.
 However, once left, you cannot request to join again.
 You will still be able to view posts, reports, user lists, stats, and requests.

-6. **Explore Subgreddits**:
+6. **Explore Subthreadits**:
-   - View all subgreddits under the "All SubGReddit" tab.
+   - View all subthreadits under the "All SubGReadit" tab.
 Search by name or description (with fuzzy search enabled) and sort them as needed.
 Navigate to their home pages via the "view" option.

 7. **Post Interactions**:
    - Comment on posts if you are a moderator or member.